Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Students are expected to maintain minimum standards of academic achievement as indicated by both GPA and percentage of successfully completed credits.

-- Academic standing is assessed after the student has attempted a total of twelve (12) cumulative credits.
+- Academic standing is assessed after the student has attempted a total of six (6) cumulative credits.

-- All students enrolled as degree seeking, certificate seeking, and Open Campus are subject to Academic Standing Review.
+- All students enrolled as degree seeking, certificate seeking, and all Dual Enrollment programs are subject to Academic Standing Review.
 Students who are enrolled under the admission classification of Courses of Interest are not subject to Academic Standing Review.

 - Definitions

-- Successfully completed credits – The following grades represent successful completion of credit: “A,” “B,” “C,” “D,” “S,” “P.” A grade of “D” may not fulfill a discipline or course requirement.
+- Successfully completed credits – The following grades represent successful completion of credit: “A,” “B,” “C,” “D,”, “DX”, “S,” “P.” A grade of “D” may or may not fulfill a discipline or course requirement.

 - Credits attempted – Includes all credits attempted (including developmental courses) and courses in which a grade of withdraw, audit, incomplete, or in progress is recorded.